 SPP notifies the Market Participant when the OOME event had ended;

-Asset Owners are compensated for OOME events in accordance with Section 4.5.9.9.
+Asset Owners are compensated for OOME events, including OOME events issued directly by a local Transmission Operator in accordance with Section 4.5.9.9.

 4.5.9.9 Real-Time Out-Of-Merit Amount

-A RTBM credit or charge will be made to each Market Participant with a Resource that receives a SPP Manual Dispatch Instruction that creates a cost to the Asset Owner or that adversely impacts the Asset Owner’s DA Market position and/or if a Market Participant must buy back its DA Market position for any Operating Reserve product at a RTBM MCP that is greater than that product’s DA Market MCP.
+A RTBM credit or charge will be made to each Market Participant with a Resource that receives a SPP Manual Dispatch Instruction or a Manual Dispatch Instruction issued by a local Transmission Operator that creates a cost to the Asset Owner or that adversely impacts the Asset Owner’s DA Market position and/or if a Market Participant must buy back its DA Market position for any Operating Reserve product at a RTBM MCP that is greater than that product’s DA Market MCP.
 The amount will be calculated on a Dispatch Interval basis under the following conditions: